In this 3-part series, we provide tips and best practices on how to treat and prevent foot blisters that occur during a hike or an arduous walk.

 You’re reading Part 2: How To TREAT Foot Blisters During and After Hiking and Walking

-Part 3: The Best SOCKS for Hiking and Walking
+Part 3: The Best Hiking and Walking SOCKS to PREVENT Blisters

 Every spring I run into Appalachian Trail thru-hikers who are hiking in their camp shoes — usually Chaco sandals, Crocs, or similar.
 Invariably, they could no longer hike wearing their boots or trail shoes due to blisters.
 Their goal then becomes hobbling along to the next “zero day” in town so they can stop hiking long enough to treat foot blisters.
 In this article, we will help you learn how to treat foot blisters to get you back on the hiking trail in no time.